BACKYARD NATURE HOME | MEXICAN PLANTS & ANIMALS | BROWSE NEWSLETTER ARCHIVE

 Above you can see that Mother-in-law flowers bear six pollen- producing stamens and six perianth lobes.
 "Perianth" is the term used for the segments of the corolla-like part of a flower when the calyx and corolla are indistinguishable.
 In the picture the items looking like frankfurters split about half their lengths with the parts diverging are anthers.
 Anthers are the baglike part of the stamen in which pollen is produced.

 A flower's female part, or pistil, consists of the stigma, style and ovary.
 In the picture the spherical, translucent item at the picture's extreme top, right corner is the stigma, which is where pollen grains land and germinate.
 The long, slender, white thing below it is the style, which is the ovary's "neck."
-The ovary itself, which later will mature into a fruit, lies at the bottom of the perianth tube.
+The ovary itself is hidden.